telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns `Array`

 The configuration of the grid columns.
 An array of JavaScript objects or strings.
-A JavaScript objects are interpreted as column configurations.
+JavaScript objects are interpreted as column configurations.
 Strings are interpreted as the
 [field](#configuration-columns.field) to which the column is bound.
 The grid will create a column for every item of the array.

 > If this setting is **not** specified the grid will create a column for every field of the data item.